grafana/writers-toolkit/docs/sources/write/reuse-content/_index.md

 # Reuse content

-Grafana's publication process can handle reusing content from snippets to whole directories.

 There are some limited cases where it may be useful to reuse content in more than one location.
 For example, a procedure for adding a panel to a dashboard applies to an open source and enterprise product.

+The Grafana website supports reusing content from snippets to whole directories.

 ## Before you begin